FAQ – Ask Kelly

 Q: Do you have a making up service for completed needlepoint?

 A: Yes we do!
-We mostly make up our own Jolly Red tapestries, but can sometimes make up canvases by other designers, or canvases that you may have inherited or found in a cupboard!
+We mostly make up our own Jolly Red tapestries, but can sometimes make up canvases by other designers.

 Click here for details of our making up service.
 If you are not in the UK we can give you advice about sending a tapestry in to us, and email you a booking form.
 Pictured here is our popular Arts and Crafts Tiles, with a neutral cotton piping and backing.